Data Smackdown

 • For the school of the winning team

-• For the tutor of the winning team
+• For the tutors of the winning teams

 • For each student of the winning team